jakecyr/braze/README.md

     // Directory to output compiled files to "outputDir": "./dist",

-    // Location of your .html component files "componentsDir": "./components"
+    // Location of your .html component files (optional) "componentsDir": "./components",

+    // optional additonal properties to use in context when compiling "props": {
+        "appTitle": "The best app"
+    }
 }
 ```